javo8a/ai-accelerator-examples/examples/vllm-modelcar-rawdeployment/README.md

-# vLLM ModelCar Serverless Example
+# vLLM ModelCar RawDeployment Example

-This example demonstrates how to deploy and serve the Granite 3.3 2B Instruct model using vLLM in a serverless configuration on OpenShift AI using KServe.
+This example demonstrates how to deploy and serve the Granite 3.3 2B Instruct model using vLLM in a RawDeployment configuration on OpenShift AI using KServe.

 This example uses the following Helm chart: https://github.com/redhat-ai-services/helm-charts/tree/main/charts/vllm-kserve